Zuljanah

-Zuljanah (ذو الجناح) was a grey Arabian Stallion that belonged to Husayn ibn Ali.
-He was bred and raised by Muhammad.
-Zuljanah was known to be very loyal and was famous for his strength, endurance and devotion.
-It is said that he shielded Husayn ibn Ali with his body and was injured taking an arrow meant for his master during the Battle of Karbala.
-When Husayn ibn Ali succumbed to his injuries, Zuljanah returned bloodied to his family, alerting them to the ambush and died after discharging his final duty.
-During the Muharram procession, a decorated riderless horse representing the historic sacrifice is honoured by the devotees.
+Zuljanah (ذو الجناح) was the horse of Husayn, grandson of the Prophet Muhammad and the third Shia Imam.
+A grey Arabian horse, he was bred and raised by Muhammad himself.
+Zuljanah was known to be very loyal and famous for his strength, endurance and devotion.
+It is said that he shielded Husayn with his body and was injured taking an arrow meant for his master during the Battle of Karbala.
+When Husayn was brutally killed and beheaded, Zuljanah returned bloodied to his family, alerting them to the ambush and died after discharging his final duty.